Lighthouses of the Bahamas

 base.
 The modern light, a 7 m (23 ft) post light (focal plane 9 m

 (29 ft); white flash every 4 s), stands next to the old beacon.
-A
+Jeremy Waters has a closeup photo, a

 2007 photo is

-available, but the reef is barely visible in Google's satellite view.
+available, Trabas has Tom Chisholm's aerial photo, and Google has a satellite view.
 Located on Northwest Cay, the largest island of the reef,

 which is halfway between Acklin's Island and Great Inagua Island.
 Accessible only by boat.
 Site open, tower status unknown.
 ARLHS